indeedeng/iwf/README.md

 iWF is an application platform that provides you a comprehensive tooling:
 * WorkflowAsCode for highly flexibile/customizable business logic
 * Parallel execution of multiple threads of business
-* Intermidiate states stored as "QueryAttributes" and can be retrieved by APIs
+* Persistence storage for intermediate states stored as "dataObjects"
+* Persistence searchable attributes that can be used for flexible searching, even full text searching, backed by ElasticSearch
 * Receiving data from external system by Signal
-* Searchable attributes that can be used for flexible searching, even full text searching, backed by ElasticSearch
 * Durable timer, and cron job scheduling
 * Reset workflow to let you recover the workflows from bad states easily
+* Highly testable and easy to maintain
 * ...
-* Basically with iWF, you mostly don't need any database, messageQueue or even ElasticSearch to build your applications

 # What is iWF